f5devcentral/f5-rseries-training/docs/introduction.rst

 Multitenant by Default
 ---------------------------------------------------

 The physical architecture of rSeries differs from the iSeries platforms in several ways.
-As mentioned above, the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running version 15.1.5 (in the intial release).
+As mentioned above, the rSeries appliances will run F5OS at the platform layer, and customers will be able to provision BIG-IP tenants running version 15.1.5 (in the initial release).
 The rSeries appliances are multitenant by default (with the exception of the r2000, which runs a single tenant), which is a change from the iSeries appliances that run in either a bare-metal mode, or virtualized mode by enabling vCMP.
 F5OS multitenancy provides a similar experience to customers who are used to managing vCMP guests on their current iSeries appliances.
 Instead of provisioning **vCMP Guests** on top of a **vCMP Host Layer**, customers will now provision **Tenants** on top of the **F5OS platform layer**.
 For customers who currently run their iSeries appliances in a non-virtualized bare-metal mode, they can emulate that type of configuration by configuring one large BIG-IP tenant on rSeries after the intial F5OS setup is completed.

 -----------------------------------
 More Pay-as-you-Grow (PAYG) options